CubeLander/sage-llm/docs/contributing/model/multimodal.md

 ## 4. Specify processing details

-Afterwards, create a subclass of [BaseMultiModalProcessor][vllm.inputs.multimodal.processing.BaseMultiModalProcessor] to fill in the missing details about HF processing.
+Afterwards, create a subclass of [BaseMultiModalProcessor][vllm.io.inputs.multimodal.processing.BaseMultiModalProcessor] to fill in the missing details about HF processing.

 !!! info